Lanzhou Gansu, China Travel Guide

 Carry a reusable water bottle and fill it with boiled water from your hotel or purchased bottled water.

-Efforts preserve historical sites like the Binglingsi Grottoes and traditional temples, recognizing their cultural and historical value.
+Efforts preserve heritage sites like the Binglingsi Grottoes and traditional temples, recognizing their cultural and historical value.
 Initiatives also exist to preserve and promote traditional Gansu arts and crafts, including Qinqiang opera and local naive art.

 The Hui Muslim community actively preserves its unique cultural and religious traditions.